kaleidawave/kaleidawave.github.io/src/posts/sets-types-and-type-checking.md

 > For implementing the definition of this type: you can represent both of these as a vector or a binary tree of other types.

 ### And types (set intersections)
 An `and / &` type represents a intersection of two types.
-This is equivalent to saying that entries of this type satisfy properties of **both** the LHS and RHS.
+This is equivalent to saying that members of this type satisfy properties of **both** the LHS and RHS.
 For example we can define a rainforest as having a continuous tree canopy and high humidity.
 For an item to be considered to a rainforest it must both satisfies the properties of having a continuous tree canopy **AND** having high humidity.
 If either of this conditions is unmet then it cannot be considered under this type.

 ```typescript
 type RainForest = ContinousTreeCanopy & HighHumidity.